Better avoid giving IK taste of his own medicine!

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The mode of extreme protest against election rigging as suggested by Moulana Fazlur Rehman and other smaller parties, is precisely what Imran Khan has been doing during the past five years.
+ISLAMABAD: The mode of extreme protest against election rigging as suggested by Maulana Fazlur Rehman and other smaller parties, is precisely what Imran Khan has been doing during the past five years.

+The PML-N and PPP are expected to avoid this for political stability in the country and to give no chance to anti-democratic forces to exploit the situation in any manner.

 Imran Khan and PTI resorted to repeated boycotts of Parliament, tendered resignations from National Assembly (which the speaker did not accept), held over 120 days sit-in in Islamabad badly hampering the working of the government, attacked parliament building and the PTV headquarter, staged lock-down of the federal capital and even got involved in hobnobbing with anti-democratic forces to dislodge the PML-N government.